ropensci/roweb3/content/blog/2023-04-03-cran-to-git/index.md

 ## How packages appear in r-universe

 Last month we explained how r-universe makes it easy to search and browse through the countless R packages, articles, and datasets to let you [discover and learn](/blog/2023/02/27/runiverse-discovering/) new things.
-We are continuously growing this database and track more R projects, to guide you through everything the R ecosystem has to offer.
+We are continuously growing this database by adding more R projects, to guide you through everything the R ecosystem has to offer.

 Currently r-universe is tracking and indexing of over 18.000 R packages.
 These are a mix of packages found on popular networks like [CRAN](https://cran.r-project.org/) or [Bioconductor](https://www.bioconductor.org/), and packages that were registered by users.

-In previous posts we already explained [how to create your personal CRAN-like repository](/blog/2021/06/22/setup-runiverse/) and publish packages on r-universe.
-This post explains the other part: how the scraper automatically finds packages on CRAN and Bioconductor that can be included in r-universe.
+In previous posts we already explained [how to create your personal CRAN-like repository](/blog/2021/06/22/setup-runiverse/) and publish packages on r-universe yourself.
+This post explains the other part: how the scraper automatically finds packages on CRAN and Bioconductor that should be included in r-universe.

 ## Why we look for the upstream package source